Krušedol Monastery

 The Krušedol Monastery (Манастир Крушедол, /sh/) is a Serbian Orthodox monastery on the Fruška Gora mountain in the Syrmia region, northern Serbia, in the province of Vojvodina.
 The monastery is the legacy of the last Serbian despot family of Syrmia - Branković.
-Dedicated to the Annunciation to the Blessed Virgin Mary, it has been described as the "spiritual beacon" of Fruška Gora and "Second Studenica".
+Dedicated to the Annunciation to the Theotokos, it has been described as the "spiritual beacon" of Fruška Gora and "Second Studenica".

 History

 Krušedol lithography made by Zaharije Orfelin in 1775.

 It was founded between 1509 and 1514 by Saint Maksim Branković, Metropolitan of Belgrade and Srem, and his mother Saint Angelina of Serbia.
 Original idea to be turned into the mausoleum of the Branković family.
 Initially, the monastery enjoyed the financial support of Neagoe Basarab (who was married to Serbian princess Milica Despina of Wallachia), and Grand Prince Vasili III of Russia.
 In 1708, it became the seat of the Metropolitanate of Krušedol.

 In 1670, it had the largest brotherhood of all monasteries on Fruška Gora: 90 monks and 12 elders.
 In 1690, during the Great Serbian Migration, the monks fled the monastery and moved to Szentendre taking valuables, relics and artifacts with them.
 They returned to Krušedol in 1697.
 When the Ottomans were retreating in front of Prince Eugene of Savoy during the Austro-Turkish War of 1716-1718, they ransacked the monastery and burned it, but it was rebuilt later.

 During World War II, the monastery wasn't burned, but was looted and damaged, nevertheless.